LoyolaChicagoCS/gradhandbook/source/ms_programs.rst

 We are often asked about whether it is possible to complete more than one MS degree (e.g. and MS in Computer Science and an MS in Software Engineering).
-The answer is no, unless you complete 60 hours of study (30 hours of courses for each degree).
+The answer is no, unless you complete 54 hours of study (30 hours of courses for the each degree, except for 6 credits transfered into the second degree).
 It is impractical and expensive, and we don't think it serves students well.
 Our goal is to prepare you
 for a serious career (professional and/or academic) after completing *one* graduate degree.

 Students who wish to continue taking courses may do so after completing their degree as non-degree students.
 We also